stephaneworkspace/filter-city/README.md

 ## Introduction
 This program allows to search a city in ASCII all over the world in a json file.
 Initalliy I have done a script with Python but thas was very slow.
+## Prepare
+You have to download on my [github](https://github.com/stephaneworkspace/filter-city) the assets folder and put at the same level of ./src/main.rs and ./Cargo.toml the assets folder.
+* [x] ./assets/city.json
 ## Use
 ```
 extern crate filter_city;